 As a marketer, you’re probably a pro at email marketing.
 You’ve come to realize the enormous potential that email marketing holds, and you’re already leveraging it (with precaution, of course).
-Research studies show that you can expect a return of about $ 32 (dollar, dollar bill yo) for every dollar invested in email marketing.
+Research studies on email marketing metrics show that you can expect a return of about $ 32 (dollar, dollar bill yo) for every dollar invested in email marketing.

 Every email marketer strives to become an expert in marketing, learning the nuances, adopting the best practices for every campaign, and avoiding amateur mistakes.
 Once they click the send button, they’re confident that they’ve done their best, and now it is up to the receiver’s decisions.